On Dense Tetrahedra in Binary Sphere Packings: Away from optimal tetrahedra

 \begin{lemma} Let $ABCD$ be a tetrahedron (not necessarily FM) and $\delta>0$.
 Assume that, for $d$ defined by $\delta d^3=1$, the following inequality holds

 Then, sliding $A$ towards $D$ does not decrease the $\delta$-compression of $ABCD$. \end{lemma}

 \begin{proof} Note: Fig.~\ref{fig:compression} depicts all the notations introduced in this proof.
 Consider a tetrahedron $T$ with vertices $A$, $B$, $C$ and $D$.
 Let $r_X$ denote the radius of the sphere centered in the vertex $X$.
-Assume that the sphere centered in $A$ can be slided towards $D$ and denote by $A'$ its new center -- the edge DA' is thus tight.
-Let also $T'$ denotes the tetrahedron after the sliding.
+Assume that the sphere centered in $A$ can be slid towards $D$ and denote by $A'$ its new center -- the edge DA' is thus tight.
+Let also $T'$ denote the tetrahedron after the sliding.
 We shall prove $\Gamma_{\delta^*_t}(T')>\Gamma_{\delta^*_t}(T)$, where $t$ is the type of $T$.

 The sliding has contrasting effects on the compression.
 On the one hand, it increases it because the volume of the tetrahedron decreases and the solid angle in $A$ increases.
 On the other hand, it decreases the compression because the solid angles in both $B$ and $C$ decrease.
-That the $\delta$-compression, overall, increases will follows from
+That the $\delta$-compression, overall, increases will follow from

 where $dT$ denotes the tetrahedron $T\backslash T'$ and $d\widehat{X}$, for $X\in\{B,C\}$ denotes the solid angle loss in $X$.
 In particular, we are not going to exploit the solid angle gain in $A$.

 The difficulty in comparing the volume and solid angle losses lies in the fact that their formulas are very different.
 The idea implemented in \cite{Hal97} is to inflate the spheres centered in $B$ and $C$ by a suitable factor $d>1$ and to bound the volume loss from below by the volume of a region $P\subset T'\backslash T$ which does not intersect the inflated spheres.
 The point of inflating spheres is that the resulting volume gain can be expressed as a function of solid angle losses.